Skip to Content

 MassReconnect

-MassReconnect is a proposal to cover the cost of community college for Massachusetts residents 25 or older without a previous college degree.
+MassReconnect is a new program that helps cover the cost of community college for Massachusetts residents age 25 or older who have not previously earned a college degree.
+Along with MassEducate, it forms part of the Commonwealth’s “free community college ” initiative.

 MassReconnect is available to students who: